ReadAlongs/Studio-Web/README.md

     DEVELOPMENT=1 uvicorn readalongs.web_api:web_api_app --reload

-If your Studio sandbox is in a sibling directory to this sandbox, and you Python environment is active, `nx serve-web-api studio-web` will run that command for you.
+If your Studio sandbox is in a sibling directory to this sandbox, and you Python environment is active, `npx nx serve-web-api studio-web` will run that command for you.

 Alternatively run together as:

-    nx run-many --targets=serve-test-data,serve-web-api,serve,serve-fr,serve-es --projects=web-component,studio-web --parallel 6
+    npx nx run-many --targets=serve-test-data,serve-web-api,serve,serve-fr,serve-es --projects=web-component,studio-web --parallel 6

 Studio-Web will automatically [publish](.github/workflows/publish.yml) to https://readalong-studio.mothertongues.org/ every time there is a change to `main`.

 #### Understanding where the components come from when you run locally

-When you run `nx serve studio-web`, that process is actually serving all the files needed by the Studio-Web application, and it's able to import `web-component` and `ngx-web-component`, providing them to the application as needed.
+When you run `npx nx serve studio-web`, that process is actually serving all the files needed by the Studio-Web application, and it's able to import `web-component` and `ngx-web-component`, providing them to the application as needed.

 However, `web-component` requires a build in order to have the .js files generated and available to serve or import.
 In the instructions above, we actually show two methods you can use:

-- `nx build web-component --watch` will only build that component, in production mode, and rebuild it any time you change that component's source code.
+- `npx nx build web-component --watch` will only build that component, in production mode, and rebuild it any time you change that component's source code.

-- `nx serve web-component` goes further, serving that component, which also requires building it.
+- `npx nx serve web-component` goes further, serving that component, which also requires building it.
 It also watches source code for changes.
 However, it produces a development build, which may be different from the production build.

-  In this case, the web-component is being served on port 3333, but the Studio-Web app just ignores that and uses the copy provided by `nx serve studio-web` instead.
+  In this case, the web-component is being served on port 3333, but the Studio-Web app just ignores that and uses the copy provided by `npx nx serve studio-web` instead.

 ### Testing